-Richard Billingham’s photography is world renowned, and with his debut feature Billingham brings the power of his photographic skills to a tough and heartrending childhood memoir of poverty and dysfunctional family life in 1980s Britain.
+Richard Billingham’s photography is world renowned.
+His debut feature film combining the power of his photography with a tough and stark memoir of poverty and dysfunctional family life in 1980s Britain.

-From the outset Ray and Liz makes no attempt to romanticise poverty of opportunity, family breakdown and the inability of adults to circumnavigate the restrictions placed upon them.
-From the opening scenes where we join Ray; a broken man living his life through isolation, alcohol and sleep to the first flash backs of family life full of anger, division and an inability to structure a family home.
+From the outset Ray and Liz makes no attempt to romanticise poverty of opportunity and family breakdown.
+From the opening scenes where we join Ray.
+A broken man living his life through isolation, alcohol and sleep to the first flash backs of family life full of anger, poor parenting and division.
 This is film that has no intention of holding back in its view of families torn apart by poverty and the inability to cope.

-Filming often feels like a photographic study, providing images that burn into the viewers memory, using colour and light to portray emotions of brief joy, isolation, fear and spiralling family decline.
-Performances are rooted in the reality of the subject matter; real to the childhood memories they depict, often providing a child’s perspective of poverty and isolation.
+Filming often feels like a photographic study, providing images that burn into the viewers memory.
+Using colour and light to portray emotions of brief joy, isolation, fear and spiralling family decline.
+Performances are rooted in the reality of the subject matter and real to the childhood memories they depict.
+Often providing a child’s perspective of poverty and isolation.
 There are moments of laughter which all to quickly are replaced by the stark reality of life, once more providing a documentary like feel to the end result.